nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 ### 2.2 Initializing the Node Package Manager (npm)

 #### 2.2.1 npm
-Npm is an additional tool we get when we install NodeJS (the web platform).
+Npm is an additional tool we get when we install NodeJS (the JavaScript runtime).
 We use npm to install and manage dependencies in our project.
 Our project's Node-related meta information, tasks, and list of dependencies is kept in a `package.json` file.
 The following steps will create this file from scratch.

 * In the terminal you already have open in your project directory, type `npm init` to start the process of creating the file.
 The first entry is the project's name.
 It'll suggest the name of the folder you're in.
 Just hit Enter if this is fine, or type another name.
 * Next is the version, just hit Enter to keep _1.0.0_ as the starting version.